AriFordsham/GHCWiki/backpack.md

+# Backpack

+This is the launch page for Backpack, actively maintained by Edward (as of Apr 2017).

 [ Backpack](http://plv.mpi-sws.org/backpack/) is a proposal for retrofitting Haskell with an applicative, mix-in module system.
 It has been implemented in GHC 8.2.